mlcsec/headi/README.md

 * Origin
 * Host

-First makes a baseline request to gauge the normal response for the target resource, if the response differs then the URL, header, payload, status code, and content length is returned.
+An initial baseline request is made to gauge the normal response for the target resource.
+Green indicates a change in the response and red no change.  `[+]` and `[-]` respectively.

 ## Examples